9 Top-Rated Day Trips from Osaka

 Thanks to its extremely advanced public transport networks, Japan is a paradise for day trippers.
-Here, a two-hour high-speed rail journey covers the same ground that in North America would take up to double that time.
-And Osaka is no exception.
+In Japan, a two-hour high-speed rail journey covers the same ground that in North America would take up to double that time.
+And the attraction-rich city of Osaka is no exception.
 One of the country's largest cities, Osaka is perfectly positioned on the south coast of western Honshu to serve as an excellent jumping-off point to destinations near and far.
-Among the most popular day trips is a visit to Kyoto, famous for its numerous temples and palaces, as well as the majestic Nijo Castle.
+A popular day trip itinerary will include a visit to Kyoto, famous for its numerous temples and palaces, as well as the majestic Nijo Castle.
 Other big cities within an easy commute by train are historic Nagoya, two hours east of Osaka, and Hiroshima, 2.5 hours by rail to the west (or four hours by road).
-And for those seeking quieter, more rural locations, Osaka doesn't disappoint either, thanks to its proximity to attractions such as Meiji-mura Village, an excellent open-air museum highlighting an historically important period in Japanese culture, and Mount Koya, an important religious center in the hills south of the city.
+And for those seeking quieter, more rural locations, Osaka doesn't disappoint either, thanks to its proximity to attractions such as Meiji-mura Village, an excellent open-air museum highlighting a historically important period in Japanese culture, and Mount Koya, a must-visit religious center in the hills south of the city.

 1 Temples and Palaces of Kyoto